 The two major types of optical telescopes in use today trace back to the time of Galileo and Newton.
 They don't trace back to either Galileo or Newton, however.
-The scientists responsible for these early developments were Johannes Kepler, the famous astronomer, and two Roman Catholic priests, Christopher Scheiner and Laurent Cassegrain.
+They trace back to Johannes Kepler and two Roman Catholic priests, Christopher Scheiner and Laurent Cassegrain.
 The involvement of church in these important developments was not out of place.
 It is no coincidence that two telescope designs in common use today are named after Catholic priests (Cassegrain and Mersenne) or that another Catholic priest (Rheita) is credited as the originator of the terrestrial telescope.

 Advances in optics and telescope construction during Galileo's lifetime set the stage for the future of the telescope (see Timeline of Galileo's Contemporaries) .
 Oddly, Galileo was not involved in any of these advances.
 Galileo's preferred design was a dead end.
 It was dropped by astronomers shortly after his death.
 Galileo's is important because he made the use of telescopes respectable in science.
 He was also able to make superior telescopes for his time.
 Galileo's environs gave him an advantage.
 Florence had been an important center for lens-making since the late thirteenth century (see Timeline of the Telescope Year:1289) and Venice was also noted for lens-making.
 Galileo would order hundreds of lenses at a time and select the best to make his telescopes.
 Beyond these two achievements, it is difficult to name one advance made by Galileo in the theory or construction of telescopes that is in use today.
 That is not true of the church scientists of his day; especially the Jesuits.